Refugee, Displaced Person, Asylum Seeker and Stateless Applicants

 - Asylum Seeker: Asylum seekers say they are refugees and have fled their homes as refugees do, but their claim to refugee status is not yet definitively evaluated in the country to which they fled.

 - Stateless Persons: A stateless person does not have a recognized nationality and does not belong to any country.
 Statelessness situations are usually caused by discrimination against certain groups.

 Committee for Refugee Student Access (CRSA)

 In the fall of 2016, then-senior Farah Haddad rallied a group of like-minded students who believe in Macalester’s responsibility to admit and support refugee and displaced students.
-Since the creation of Committee for Refugee Student Access (CRSA), student members have collaborated with administrators, faculty, and staff across campus to modify policies and attitudes in order to make admission to Macalester accessible for refugee and displaced students.
-CRSA is currently working towards establishing an endowed scholarship that will provide a sustainable path for future generations of refugee and displaced students to thrive at Macalester.
+Since the creation of Committee for Refugee Student Access (CRSA), student members have collaborated with administrators, faculty, and staff across campus to modify policies and attitudes in order to make the application process more accessible and to promote a more supportive environment on campus for refugee and displaced students.

 Financial Aid Policy